 Dr. Darrin L. Hartness

-Hartness earned his doctoral degree in educational leadership and master’s degree in curriculum and instruction and instructional systems technology from The University of North Carolina at Charlotte.
-He earned his bachelor’s degree in industrial arts and secondary education from Appalachian State University.
-Much like his educational path, his career journey reflects a commitment to education.
+Dr. Hartness earned his doctoral degree in educational leadership and master’s degree in curriculum and instruction and instructional systems technology from The University of North Carolina at Charlotte.
+He earned his bachelor’s degree in industrial technology and secondary education from Appalachian State University.

 Jenny Michael Varner